ravedappeport/grazie-david-and-emma/grazie-david-and-emma/content/photos/welcome/elopement.md

 <br><br>
 Photo 3 - Holding hands while taking care of the wedding paperwork.
 <br><br>
-Photo 4 - Dave holding up the wedding contract as proof of a legal marriage contract.
-He couldn't be more thrilled.
+Photo 4 - Me holding up the wedding contract as proof of a legal marriage contract.
+I couldn't be more thrilled. :smiling_face_with_three_hearts: